 You bring a set of nine sites in your adventure deck.
 Each of those must have a different site number, with one for each number from 1 to 9.
 Sanctuary sites, numbered 3 or 6, have a different colored template from other sites.

 The following two card types may be found in a booster pack or a different starter deck.
-The two 60-card fixed decks that come with this rulebook do not include them.
+Your 60-card fixed starter deck does not include them.